DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 This area is as described in <span class="citation">Black Carriage (p.
 37)</span>.
 (Strahd's carriage is not present, though the players can see deep grooves in the muddy road that pass from the Old Svalich Road onto the old cobblestone-strewn thoroughfare that leads to Castle Ravenloft.)

 The journey from the Black Carriage to the western **Gates of Barovia** is a quarter-mile and takes five minutes.
 This area is as described in <span class="citation">Gates of Barovia (p.
 33)</span>, but seen from the opposite side.

+> [!abstract]+ **Visiting Castle Ravenloft**
+> If the players decide to visit Castle Ravenloft (e.g., to investigate Gertruda's disappearance), the journey from the crossroads is two-and-one-half miles long and takes fifty minutes.
+When the players arrive, the exterior of the castle is as described in [[Arc P - Ravenloft Heist#P2b.
+Approaching the Castle|Arc P - Ravenloft Heist]].
 # C9.
 Old Bonegrinder
 <span class="citation"><em>This scene takes place in Chapter 6: Area O.</em></span>